-Tuition for 2016-2017 / 5776 is $21,950.
-Tuition for next year will be determined by February 15, 2017.
+Tuition for 2023-24 / 5784 is $22,390.
+There is an additional $650 building fund fee per student.
+Tuition for next year will be determined by February 15, 2024.
 Lunch, which is not included in tuition, can be ordered in advance from the various local establishments and is delivered daily to school.
-Students may bring lunch from home.
-Tuition does not cover class trips, school trips, and shabbatonim.
+Students may bring lunch from home or purchase from the Grove Cafe.
+Tuition does not cover class trips, school trips, and shabbatonim..

 Several years ago, Katz Yeshiva High School of South Florida received a gift from Susan and Scott Shay to create the Shay Scholars Endowment Fund.
 It awards a number of students who attended public or private middle schools a four-year merit-based partial scholarship to attend KYHS.
 Students are selected on the basis of their interest in academic and religious growth and their ability to handle the challenging dual-curriculum program.